GeraldLeikam/tutorials/windows/server/2022/update_windows_server.md

-# Guide -> Windows Server 2022 - Update Windows Server
+# Guide -> Windows Server 2022 - Update Windows Server.
-## Guide Overview
+## Guide Overview.
-Dieser Guide soll zeigen wie ein Windows Server 2022 Betriebssystem geupdated wird.
+This guide is meant to show how a Windows Server 2022 operating system is updated.
 ## Needed Time:
-bis zu 60 Minuten
+up to 60 minutes.
 ## Special Pro Tipp:
-Besorge dir eine große Tasse Kaffee.
-Das Update wird dauern.
+Get yourself a big cup of coffee.
+The update will take some time.
-## Step1: Go to update service
+## Step1: Go to update service.
-Klicke auf die suchleiste in deiner Taskbar und gebe update ein.
-Danch solltest du im Startmenu den Punkt update finden.
+Click on the search bar in your taskbar and type update.
+You should find the Update menu in the Startmenu.
-Klicke auf diesen um zum update Service zu gelangen.
+Click on this to access the update service.

 ![image](https://github.com/GeraldLeikam/tutorials/blob/master/images/windows/server/update/windows_server_2022_go_update.png)

-## Step2: Check for updates
+## Step2: Check for updates.
-Klicke auf "Check for updates" um nach neuen Aktualisierungen zu suchen.
+Click on "Check for updates" to check for new updates.

 ![image](https://github.com/GeraldLeikam/tutorials/blob/master/images/windows/server/update/windows_server_2022_check_for_update.png)

-Warte bis die Suche abgeschlossen ist.
-Dies kann manchmal mehrere Minuten dauern.
+Wait until the search is completed.
+This can sometimes take several minutes.

-## Step3: Download and Install Updates
+## Step3: Download and Install Updates.
-Wichtige Updates werden sofort ohne Rückfrage heruntergeladen.
+Important updates will be downloaded immediately without question.

 ![image](https://github.com/GeraldLeikam/tutorials/blob/master/images/windows/server/update/windows_server_2022_update.png)

-## Step4: (Optional) Restart if required
+## Step4: (Optional) Restart if required.
-Manche Updates benötigen einen neustart des Servers.
-Warte ab bis alle anderen Updates heruntergeladen und installiert sind.
-Danach klicke auf "Restart now" und warten den neustart des Servers ab.
+Some updates require a restart of the server.
+Wait until all other updates are downloaded and installed, then click on "Restart now" and wait for the server restart.

 ![image](https://github.com/GeraldLeikam/tutorials/blob/master/images/windows/server/update/windows_server_2022_update_restart_required.png)

-Nach dem Neustart gehe erneut zum Update Service und klicke erneut auf "Check for Updates".
-Auch dieser Check kann mehrere Minuten dauern.
-Nach dem erneuten suchen sollte ein "You're up to date" zu lesen sein.
-Falls nicht, so werden wahrscheinlich noch erforderliche Updates heruntergeladen und installiert.
+After the restart, go back to the update service and click again on "Check for Updates".
+This check can also take several minutes.
+After the second search, you should see a "You're up to date" message.
+If not, likely required updates will still be downloaded and installed.

-## Step5: Finish Update
+## Step5: Finish Update.
-sollte jetzt ein "You're up to date" zu lesen sein dann sind alle Updates abeschlossen und dein Server auf dem aktuellen Stand
+If a "You're up to date" message appears now, all updates are completed and your server is up to date.

 ![image](https://github.com/GeraldLeikam/tutorials/blob/master/images/windows/server/update/windows_server_2022_update_finish.png)

-Herzlichen Glückwunsch dein Windows Server ist jetzt aktualisiert.
+Congratulations, your Windows Server is now updated.